Information on how quickly we will process your application.

 Registering land or property for the first time (sometimes known as first registrations)

-We complete half of all applications to register land or property for the first time in just over 13 months.
-We complete almost all in just under 14 months, but a minority might take a few weeks longer depending on the application.
+We complete half of all applications to register land or property for the first time in about 14 months.
+We complete almost all in about 15 months, but a minority might take a few weeks longer depending on the application.

 Applications to divide existing titles (transfers of part) or register a new lease (dispositionary first lease)

-Where preparatory work has been done, we complete half of applications to divide existing titles or register a new lease in just over 10 months.
-Almost all are completed in under 20 months.
+Where preparatory work has been done, we complete half of applications to divide existing titles or register a new lease in about 13 months.
+Almost all are completed in about 20 months.

 The processing times differ depending on whether or not any preparatory work has been done with the developers to simplify the registration process prior to transactions taking place.